OxEnsemble: Fair Ensembles for Low-Data Classification: Methods

 Enforcing minimal recall rates for each ensemble member alters the decisions made.
 Looking at \eqref{restricted_compitence}, we observe that increasing the recall rate for all ensemble members over some group $g$ decreases the probability of error over the positives.
 As such, enforcing a sufficiently high recall rate can guarantee competence (i.e., perfect recall implies no errors and therefore competence).

 In practice, identifying the smallest minimal recall rate that guarantees competence is an empirical question and requires a further held-out set to measure competence as a function of minimal recall.
-Given the paucity of data, we are not able to do this.
+Given the paucity of data, we are unable to do this.
 Instead, we prove that, for a minimum recall rate of more than $50\%$, competence is guaranteed for an ensemble where the members make independent errors.
 See appendix \ref{blah} for details.
-This result is consistent with \emph{Jury Theorems} \citep{condorcetEssaiLapplicationLanalyse1785,berendWhenCondorcetsJury1998,kanazawaBriefNoteFurther1998,pivatoEpistemicDemocracyCorrelated2017} that show that majority votes from mildly correlated voters with average accuracy $>0.5$ improve over individual voters, converging to perfect accuracy as ensemble size increases \citep{matteiAreEnsemblesGetting2024}.
-Similarly, when the minimum recall for every member falls below ($50\%$), ensembles are not restricted groupwise competent.
-We demonstrate this empirically in Fig. \ref{fig:min-recall-competence}, where no group achieves competence when $k<0.5$ across two datasets (see \secref{sec:data}).
+This result is consistent with \emph{Jury Theorems} \citep{condorcetEssaiLapplicationLanalyse1785,berendWhenCondorcetsJury1998,kanazawaBriefNoteFurther1998,pivatoEpistemicDemocracyCorrelated2017} that show that majority votes from mildly correlated voters with average accuracy $>0.5$ improve over individual voters, converging to perfect accuracy as ensemble size increases \citep{matteiAreEnsemblesGetting2025}.
+We emphasise that only the specific value of 0.5 depends on independence assumptions.
+The existence of \emph{some} threshold does not, and neither does the rest of the theory.

+Similarly, when the minimum recall for every member falls below ($50\%$), independent ensembles are not restricted groupwise competent.
+We demonstrate this also holds empirically in Fig. \ref{fig:min-recall-competence}, where no group achieves competence when $k<0.5$ across two datasets (see \secref{sec:data}).